-The project is based on a fascination with the high-density urban conditions in Asian cities.
-The design embodies the Japanese notion of ‘SAKA’, a gentle slope toward a hilltop sanctuary.
-The idea, which is inspired by a variety of rooftop designs in Asian cities, is to connect the ‘SAKA’ directly to the rooftop.
-The long upward slope from the street below leads to the central staircase to the rooftop of the building and, ultimately, to the sky, similar to the path of a ‘rising dragon’.
-On the rooftop, life can flourish in humanistic ways.
-The rooftop constitutes a free space for a variety of activities that can be performed by the residents of the building.
-The rooftop provides a sense of relief and salvation from the hustle and bustle of the city, serving as a peaceful sanctuary for urban dwellers.
-The formation of the building blocks and the layout takes its inspiration from the Kowloon Walled City.
-The design of the building is extremely lean but possesses the most utilitarian necessities, such as electrical wiring, water, and drain pipes.
-Each challenging 18 square meter unit of the building accommodates all the basic utilities such as a kitchen, a toilet, and a bath, except for the rooftop unit.
-The element of the corner window is intentionally incorporated as part of the design to induce a sense of relief from tight spaces and capture the gaps between the buildings for borrowed sceneries.
-The center of the building is a void (dragon cave), and there is a ‘well’ to draw water from the underground source.
-The building is conceptualized as a spiritual spot and sacred sanctuary like the shrines on hilltops.
+The project is based on a fascination with the high-density urban conditions of Asian cities.
+The design embodies the Japanese notion of ‘SAKA’, a gentle slope to a hilltop sanctuary.
+The idea, inspired by a variety of rooftop designs in Asian cities, is to connect the ‘SAKA’ directly to the rooftop.
+The long upward slope from the street below leads to the central staircase to the roof of the building and ultimately to the sky, similar to the path of a ‘rising dragon’.
+On the roof, life can flourish in a humanistic way.
+The rooftop is a free space for a variety of activities that can be performed by the building’s residents.
+The rooftop provides a sense of relief and salvation from the hustle and bustle of the city, serving as a peaceful sanctuary for city dwellers.
+The formation of the building blocks and the layout are inspired by the walled city of Kowloon.
+The design of the building is extremely lean, but has the most basic necessities such as electrical wiring, water and sewerage.
+Each challenging 18-square-meter unit of the building contains all the basic utilities such as a kitchen, toilet, and bathroom, except for the rooftop unit.
+The element of the corner window is intentionally incorporated as part of the design to create a sense of relief from tight spaces and to capture the gaps between the buildings for borrowed scenes.
+The center of the building is a void (dragon’s lair) and there is a “well” to draw water from the underground source.
+The building is conceived as a spiritual place and sacred sanctuary, like the shrines on the hilltops.

 Structural Engineering: Shuji Tada